pytchlang/pytch-tutorials/bunner/tutorial.md

 `go_to_starting_position` which runs when the green flag is clicked.

 So I'll make a new function, `start_game`, that has the stuff we want to run at the start of each game.
+At first this is the same as the stuff we do on green flag.

 {{< commit set-game-start-code >}}